Urbanism Next

 Micromobility

-Shared micromobility devices like bikes, e-bikes, and e-scooters are becoming new fixtures of transportation.
-How will micromobility integrate with other transportation modes?
+Shared micromobility devices like bikes, e-bikes, and e-scooters are space-efficient pieces of the transportation ecosystem.
+How can micromobility integrate with other transportation modes to achieve city goals?

 What is driving change?